contactlab/contacthub-sdk-dotnet/README.md

 <a name="Getpagedcustomers"/>
 #### Get paged customers

-To get a list of customer you have to go through a pager.
-Each page is returned as PageCustomers object that is passed by ref to the function.
-Customers array is in ._embedded.customers attribute.
-Max value for page size is 50.
+To get a list of customers, you must go through a pager.
+Each page is returned as a `PageCustomers` object, which is passed by a reference to the function.
+The customers array is in the `._embedded.customers` attribute.
+The maximum value for the page size is 50.

+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 PagedEvent pagedEvents = null;